-Environmental Health staff monitor the safety of food, its hygienic preparation, manufacture and sale by regular inspection and sampling in food premises.
+Brentwood Brough Council monitors the safety of food, its hygienic preparation, manufacture and sale by regular inspection and sampling in food premises.

 The National Food Hygiene Rating Scheme

 All businesses (except those which are exempt) producing or serving food within the Borough of Brentwood receive a hygiene rating.
-The scheme is designed to help consumers decide where best to eat according to hygiene conditions and to provide an incentive to businesses to aspire them towards greater standards of hygiene and legal compliance.
+The scheme is designed to help consumers decide where best to eat according to hygiene conditions and to provide an incentive to businesses to motivate them towards greater standards of hygiene and legal compliance.

 Food Hygiene Rating Scheme for premises within the Brentwood area may be found by going to the Food Standards Agency website.

-- The National Food Hygiene Rating Scheme
+More information on the scheme is The National Food Hygiene Rating Scheme

-All food premises must be registered before food may be prepared or sold.
+All food premises must be registered 28 days before food may be prepared or sold.
 Further information about food premises registration can be found via this link: